Are Heat Pumps the Future of HVAC?

 They Are Energy Efficient and Pollute Less

 Saving energy at home starts with reducing heating costs, by far the biggest energy eater for most U.S. residences.
-In this area heating typically accounts for more than 60 percent of our utility expenses.
+In this area heating typically accounts for about 70 percent of our utility expenses.

 Keeping our abodes comfy contributes to climate change and other problems: About 13 percent of the greenhouse gas emissions in the U.S. comes from heating, cooling, and powering buildings, according to the EPA, which also notes that a disproportionate chunk of that pollution comes “primarily from fossil fuels burned for heat.”